Calzoncitos Colilargo

 The Sapphire-vented Puffleg is a species of hummingbird whose vocalizations are high-pitched and can be described as a series of thin, metallic notes or chips.
 These sounds are often used for communication between individuals, especially during feeding or territorial disputes.

-While specific recordings of the Sapphire-vented Puffleg's calls might vary, they generally consist of rapid sequences of short, sharp notes.
+While specific recordings of the Sapphire-vented Puffleg's calls might vary, they consist of rapid sequences of short, sharp notes.
 Observers might describe these vocalizations as "tinkling" or "chirping."
 It's important to note that the vocalizations can be quite subtle and might be difficult to distinguish without careful listening, especially in the dense habitats where these birds are often found.